-2. Direct multisearch for multiobjective optimization.
+3. Direct multisearch for multiobjective optimization

 In derivative-free optimization it is common to use an extreme barrier approach to deal with constraints.
 We adapt the extreme barrier function to multiobjective optimization (MOO) by setting

-$$F{\Omega}(x) = \begin{cases} F(x) & \text{if } x \in \Omega, \\ (+\infty, \dots, +\infty)^{\top} & \text{otherwise.} \end{cases}$$ (2.1)
+$$F{\Omega}(x) = \begin{cases} F(x) & \text{if } x \in \Omega, \\ (+\infty, \dots, +\infty)^{\top} & \text{otherwise.} \end{cases}$$ (2)

-When a point is infeasible, the components of the objective function F are not evaluated, and the values of $F{\Omega}$ are set to $+\infty$ .
+When a point is infeasible, the components of the objective function F are not evaluated, and the values of F{Ω} are set to $+\infty$.
 This approach allows to deal with black-box type constraints, where only a yes/no type of answer is returned.

-We present a general description for direct multisearch (DMS), which encompasses algorithms using different globalization strategies, like those based on integer lattices and only requiring simple decrease of the objective function values for accepting new iterates (see, for example, Generalized Pattern Search [1, 30] and Mesh Adaptive Direct Search [2]), and also algorithms whose globalization strategy imposes a sufficient decrease condition for accepting new iterates (like Generating Set Search methods [30]).
+We present a general description for direct multisearch (DMS), which encompasses algorithms using different globalization strategies, like those based on rational lattices and only requiring simple decrease of the objective function values for accepting new iterates (see, for example, Generalized Pattern Search [1, 30] and Mesh Adaptive Direct Search [2]), and also algorithms whose globalization strategy imposes a sufficient decrease condition for accepting new iterates (like Generating Set Search methods [30]).

-Following the MOO terminology, described in the Introduction of the paper, the proposed algorithmic framework keeps a list of previously evaluated feasible nondominated points and corresponding step size parameters.
-This list plays an important role since it is what is returned to the user at the end of a run and since new iterate points (i.e., poll centers) are chosen from it.
+Following the MOO terminology, introduced in Section 2, the proposed algorithmic framework keeps a list of previously evaluated feasible nondominated points and corresponding step size parameters.
+This list plays an important role since new iterate points (i.e., poll centers) are chosen from it.
 Also, as we will see later, success is defined by a change in this list.
-Thus, we need to introduce the concept of iterate list in addition to the concept of iterate point (used in direct-search methods of directional type for single objective optimization).
+Thus, we need to introduce the concept of iterate list in addition to the concept of iterate point (used in direct-search methods of directional type for single optimization).

-As also happens for these methods in single objective optimization, each iteration is organized around a search step and a poll step, being the latter one responsible for the convergence results.
+As in direct-search methods of directional type for single optimization, each iteration is organized around a search step and a poll step, and it is the latter the one determinant to obtain the convergence results.
 In DMS, the search step is also optional and used to possibly improve algorithmic performance.
-After having chosen one of the nondominated points (stored in the current iterate list) as the iterate point (or poll center), each poll step performs a local search around it.
+Each poll step starts by choosing one of the nondominated points stored in the current iterate list as the iterate point (poll center) and by performing a local search around it.

 In both the search and the poll steps, a temporary list of points is created first, which stores all the points in the current iterate list and all the points evaluated during the course of the step.
 This temporary list will then be filtered, removing all the dominated points and keeping only the nondominated ones.
-Note that from (2.1), as we will later see in the description of the algorithm, the infeasible points evaluated during the course of the step are trivially removed.
+Note that from (2), as we will later see in the description of the algorithm, the infeasible points evaluated during the course of the step are trivially removed.

 The trial list is then extracted from this filtered list of feasible nondominated points, and must necessarily include (for the purposes of the convergence theory) all the nondominated points which belonged to the iterate list considered at the previous iteration.
 Different criteria can then be chosen to determine the trial list.
 A natural possibility is to define the trial list exactly as the filtered one.
 We will discuss this issue in more detail after the presentation of the algorithmic framework.
-When the trial list $L{trial}$ is different from the current iterate list $L_k$ , the new iterate list $L{k+1}$ is set to $L{trial}$ (successful search or poll step and iteration).
+When the trial list L{trial} is different from the current iterate list L_k , the new iterate list L{k+1} is set to L{trial} (successful search or poll step and iteration).
 Otherwise, $L{k+1} = L_k$ (unsuccessful poll step and iteration).